vivekg13186/Stack-Language/README.md

 ## How to run

 stack <input file name> <-p> <-d>
-option -p print the complied code option -d for debugging, execute each step on keypress.
+- option -p print the complied code
+- option -d for debugging, execute each step on keypress.

+## Examples
+Sample file in test folder